thams/trackalong/README.md

 * Use VCR's filter_sensitive_data feature to remove API keys What is proper way to isolate some, but not all VCR requests? https://groups.google.com/forum/?fromgroups=#!topic/vcr-ruby/OZfZR5OROdc
+* Put google API keys in for terrain elevation calls

 Features TODO